Tom Parkes

-Thomas Peter Wilson Parkes (born 15 January 1992) is an English professional footballer who plays as a defender for Livingston.
+Thomas Peter Wilson Parkes (born 15 January 1992) is an English professional footballer who plays as a defender for National League club Hartlepool United.
+Mainly a centre-back, he can also be deployed as a left-back.

+Born in Sutton-in-Ashfield, he started his career with Leicester City.
+He had four loan spells with Burton Albion and one each with Yeovil Town and Bristol Rovers.
+He moved to Bristol Rovers permanently in 2012 where he won two promotions and was named as the club's Player of the Year and was included in the Conference Team of the Year for the 2014–15 season.
+He left in 2016 for Leyton Orient and then spent two seasons with Carlisle United.
+He moved to Exeter City in 2019.
+He spent two years with Exeter and moved to Scottish side Livingston in 2021.
+After three seasons with Livingston, he returned to England, signing with Hartlepool United in 2024.

 Club career

 Leicester City

 Born in Sutton-in-Ashfield, Nottinghamshire, Parkes started his career at Leicester City where he is a product of their youth academy.
 Parkes' first involvement with Leicester's first team came when he was named as an unused substitute as Leicester beat Swansea City 2–1 at the Walkers Stadium in the third round of the FA Cup.

-Loan to Burton Albion
+Loan spells

 On 22 January 2010 Parkes joined Burton Albion on a one-month loan deal to help ease their injury crisis, making his debut the following day, playing the full 90 minutes of Burton's 2–3 come back win away at Torquay United.
-On 30 January Parkes agreed to extend his loan at Burton until the end of the 2009–10 season.
+On 30 January, Parkes agreed to extend his loan at Burton until the end of the 2009–10 season.

-Loan to Yeovil Town

 On 1 December 2010, Parkes secured a loan move to League One side Yeovil Town until January 2011 Parkes made two appearances for the club the first being a 0–0 draw against Colchester United in a Football League One match.
 The second was a 4–2 defeat to Hartlepool United in the FA Cup.